fongc123/notes/Image Processing/Acquisition & Representation.md

 - <span style = "color:lightblue">retina</span>: contains light receptors
 - <span style = "color:lightblue">lens</span>: focuses light on to the retina

 There are two types of <span style = "color:lightblue">light receptors</span>: cones and rods. <span style = "color:lightblue">Cones</span> are responsible for photopic vision (i.e., higher light levels).
 They provide color and spatial details and are denser in the center of the retina. <span style = "color:lightblue">Rods</span> are responsible for scotopic vision (i.e., lower light levels).
-Rods are more abundant than cones by approximately twentyfold.
+Rods are more abundant than cones by approximately twentyfold. *See [[Color#Color]] for more details.*

 By varying the **shape of the lens**, the <span style = "color:lightblue">focus length</span> is adjusted, and, accordingly, focusing at different distances is achieved.
 The light receptors convert the focused light into electrical energy which is decoded by the brain.